+Economic 'fallacy' Possible in Economic/behavioral level Possible implications Economic policy level Economic activity is always a zero-sum-game.
+Potential gains from trade or exchange are not recognized.
+Behavior is more competitive/less cooperative.
+Support of policies that redistribute income and/or wealth.
+Small firms cannot survive in the free market.
+Discouragement of entrepreneurship.
+Support of strong antitrust laws and subsidies or tax cuts for small firms Markets are created and maintained by the government.
+Discouragement of entrepreneurship.
+Support of a strong and discretionary government.
+Speculation is harmful to the economy.
+Stock markets are like casinos and thus are not important (or even harmful) to the economy.
+Under engagement in market activity and stock markets.
+Selection bias towards more risky market narticipants.
+Support of restrictive market rules/of taxes on gains from speculation and stock markets.
+There is a fixed amount of labor demand in the economy so that unemployment is mainly a problem of labor not being distributed evenly among workers.
+Increased willingness to accept reductions in working time and/or early retirements.
+Negative attitude towards immigration.
+Support of policies that redistribute labor (e.g., shorter working week, early retirement) and of restrictions on immigration.
 New technologies induce unemployment to rise.
 Reluctance to adopt/accept new technologies.
-Support of laws that restriction of new technologies. • A country's economic welfare is increased by exporting as much as possible and importing as little as possible.
-Increase consumption of domestic goods at the expense of foreign goods. • Support of export subsidies and import restrictions (such as tariffs and import quotas).
+Support of laws that restrict the introduction of new technologies.
+A country's economic welfare is increased by exporting as much as possible and importing as little as possible.
+Increase consumption of domestic goods at the expense of foreign goods.
+Reduction of foreign trade.
+Support of export subsidies and import restrictions (such as tariffs and import quotas).
 Developing countries cannot profit from free trade because they cannot compete with strong and rich nations at international markets.
 Favor products from developing countries.
 Reluctance to support free trade with developing countries.
-Support of foreign aid. • A country profits more from exporting finished goods than from exporting raw materials. • Increase of export of finished goods at the expense of raw materials. • Support of industries of finished goods at the expense of raw materials. • Large profits of major companies induce inflation to rise.
-Avoidance of major companies by consumers/private investors.
+Support of foreign aid.
+A country profits more from exporting finished goods than from exporting raw materials.
+Increase of export of finished goods at the expense of raw materials.
+Support of industries of finished goods at the expense of raw materials.
+Large profits of major companies induce inflation to rise.
+Avoidance of major companies by consumers and/or private investors.
 Support of high taxes on company profits.
 Money holds its value well in times of inflation.
 Excessive holding of cash in times of inflation.
 Reluctance to indexed contracts.
 Reluctance to the role of monetary policy.
 Inflation does not affect investment and saving behavior.
-Reluctance to (expected) inflation in investments.
+Relunctance to (expected) inflation in investments.
 Excessive saving in cash or non-indexed assets at times of inflation.
 Reluctance to the role of monetary policy.